LeedsCodeDojo/Recursion/Recursion.md

 Recursion
 =========

+Some details about recursive functions.
+Examples mainly in F#.

 ## Definition

 Recursion is "The repeated application of a recursive procedure or definition".
 In simple, practical terms it's a function which calls itself: